Koolistov/NSString-HTML/README.md

 ## Change-log

-A brief summary of each NSUserDefaults-AESEncryptor release can be found on the [wiki](https://github.com/NZN/NSString-HTML/wiki/Change-log).
+A brief summary of each NSString-HTML release can be found on the [wiki](https://github.com/NZN/NSString-HTML/wiki/Change-log).